DavidSundland/mecards-fullstack-capstone-react/README.md

 * Users can delete or edit reviews after they have been submitted.

 ## Working Prototye
-A live example of the project can be found at: https://mecards-fullstack-capstone.herokuapp.com.
+A live example of the project wih Node can be found at: https://mecards-fullstack-capstone.herokuapp.com and with React https://davidsundland.github.io/mecards-fullstack-capstone-react/build

 Screenshot of landing page: